timewave-computer/valence-protocol-ts/README.md

 This library was built to make it easier to build cross-domain applications in JS.
 It unites ecosystem-specific tooling, provides some helpful abstractions but gives you the flexibility to do anything more specific, and offers a configurable modal to manage connections across one or more domains you would like to support in your app.

+Valence Protocol TS currently has support for these ecosystems:

+1. Ethereum
+2. Solana
+3. Cosmos

 Libraries are in their early stage.
 APIs subject to change.

 For developer docs, see `docs` folder.